 Clare is an Associate Professor in Sport Management.
 She has over 25 years’ experience in sport and specialises as an industry advisor, researcher and teacher in facilitating greater participation in sport and physical activity.
 In 2016, Clare received the Vice-Chancellor's Award for Excellence in Programs that Enhance Learning.

-- Australia-Malaysia Institute, Australian Department of Foreign Affairs and Trade
+- Australia-ASEAN Council, Australian Department of Foreign Affairs and Trade

 - Australian Sporting Goods Association

 - Cricket Australia

-- Health and Human Serivces, Sport and Recreation Victoria
+- Health and Human Services, Sport and Recreation Victoria

 - Australian Department of Veterans’ Affairs

 - Victorian Minister for Sport, Women in Sport and Recreation Advisory Group

 - Panel member, sport management program, University of Hong Kong